-- 8.2 Officer reports must be signed by the appropriate Head of Service and Director.
+- 8.2 Officer reports must be signed, including by electronic means by the appropriate Director.
 Joint service reports must be signed by all appropriate chief officers.
-The Head of Resources and Governance may, unless the appropriate officers can show good cause, refuse to admit to the agenda any report that is not signed in line with this standing order. - 8.3 As far as appropriate, reports will be presented in the standard format, as prescribed by the Head of Resources and Governance.
+The Clerk may, unless the appropriate officers can show good cause, refuse to admit to the agenda any report that is not signed in line with this standing order. - 8.3 As far as appropriate, reports will be presented in the standard format, as prescribed by the Clerk.
+Failure to follow this Standing Order will not in itself make the report invalid. - 8.4 If a committee asks that a report is passed to a Council meeting without making a decision, the full committee report shall be annexed to the council report. - Where approval of a committee decision is being sought, the report to Council shall refer to the relevant committee and date of meeting and set out the committee decision(s) to be approved..

+As far as appropriate, the report will be presented using the template report for seeking Council approval of committee decisions prescribed by the Clerk .
 Failure to follow this Standing Order will not in itself make the report invalid.

-8.4 If a committee asks that a report is passed to a Council meeting without making a decision, the full committee report shall be annexed to the council report .

-Where approval of a committee decision is being sought, the report to Council shall refer to the relevant committee and date of meeting and set out the committee decision(s) to be approved..

-As far as appropriate, the report will be presented using the template report for seeking Council approval of committee decisions prescribed by the Head of Resources and Governance.
-Failure to follow this Standing Order will not in itself make the report invalid.

 8.5 Councillors preparing reports for us will be entitled to support from suitably qualified and experienced officers.
-In asking for support, Councillors will follow recommendations made by the Head of Resources and Governance.
-Councillors will also make sure that any officer who is asked to give support is given reasonable notice of what the councillor needs.
+In asking for support, Councillors will follow recommendations made by the Clerk Councillors will also make sure that any officer who is asked to give support is given reasonable notice of what the councillor needs.